 I left mine in the car once and dropped them in my checked baggage another time.
 Fortunately, I figured out my error in time to correct it, or TSA would have been more than happy to cut my locks off.

-10. Can You Fly With A Gun – Be Prepared For Surprises.
+10. Be Prepared For Surprises.

 I’ve flown many times with one or more firearms and have never had a serious issue.
 Yes, some airports act differently, but I’ve never lost a gun or had a serious run-in with TSA agents.